erikj/mtnwest-2014-notes/trip-report-devops.md

 The third day of MountainWest Hackweek was the MountainWest DevOps Conference, which covered contemporary and bleeding-edge techniques and best practices of [DevOps](http://en.wikipedia.org/wiki/DevOps).

 All of the presentations delivered were high quality and informative.
 This report covers what I consider to be the highlights.
+If interested in complete coverage of this conference, I direct the reader to [my conference notes](https://github.com/erikj/mtnwest-2014-notes/blob/master/TODAY-20140319.md)

 ## Modern DevOps: Understanding the Terrain